CMB2/CMB2/README.txt

 * File handling improvement and fixes

 == Changelog ==

+= 0.6 =
+* Added the ability to limit metaboxes to certain posts by id. props @billerickson

 = 0.5 =
 * Fixed define to prevent notices. props @destos